Mikaburrie/GenericMetasyntax/README.md

 The goal of this project is to create a metasyntax, describe the metasyntax using itself, and then create a parser for the metasyntax that can generate a parser for the metasyntax (that can generate a parser for the metasyntax... ad infinitum)

 #### Files
-`cfl.py` - Defines classes for parsing Context Free Languages (CFLs) based on generator functions
+`cfl.py` - Defines classes for parsing Context Free Languages (CFLs) based on generator functions.
+Rule names that start with an underscore (_) are excluded from the parse tree output

 `gms.py` - Defines the Generic Metasyntax using parsers from clf.py